ppuertocrem/obnl/README.md

 Synopsis
 ===
-OBNL was firstly imagine as a light implementation of OpenBuildNet (OBN) in Python.
+OBNL was initially imagined as a light implementation of OpenBuildNet (OBN) in Python.
 Its name initially means OpenBuildNet Light.

-The main purpose of OBNL is simulator communication to simply realise a co-simulation.
+The main purpose of OBNL is simulator communication for the purpose of co-simulation.

-During the first development and tests, we realise that it was very complicated to match the requirement of OBN.
-Therefore we decide to realise a co-simulator based on OBN - an "OpenBuildNet Like" co-simulator.
+During the first development and tests, we realised that it was very complicated to match the requirement of OBN.
+Therefore we decided to realise a co-simulator based on OBN - an "OpenBuildNet Like" co-simulator.

 Latest Version
 ===
-You can find the latest version of OBNL on :
+You can find the latest version of OBNL of :
     https://github.com/ppuertocrem/obnl